dceejay/RedMap/README.md

 There are lots of extra options you can specify as `msg.payload.options` - see the <a href="https://spatialillusions.com/milsymbol/documentation.html" target="mapinfo">milsymbol docs here</a>.

 Note: If the SIDC code is a 2525C 15 characters long, where chars 13 and 14 are a country code - then the country flag emoji is added to the staffComments field of the icon.
 If it's a 20 char 2525D code then the options:country property will be used to create the flag.

+Note: Not all browsers/OS support unicode emoji - if you can see the Swiss flag here (🇨🇭) then you may be OK.

 #### TAK Visualisation